kelezoli/DRinVET_handbook_V1/source/index.html.md

 ## The Structure of this book
 We assume that the readers want to:

-* know what the correct terms in Digital Reality are in general.
+* know what the correct terms in Digital Reality are in general
 * be familiar with the current technological improvements in different profession
 * know how these technologies may help to teach skills.
 * know new trends in education connected to DR technologies.